kipkosek/blocipedia/README.md

 # Blocipedia

-**An app that allows users to create public and private Markdown-based wikis.**
+**A Ruby on Rails app that allows users to create public and private Markdown-based wikis.**

 ![Screenshot](app/assets/images/WikiShow.png)